Junaid Babunagari: Education

 At the age of five, he entered Al-Jamiatul Islamiah Azizul Uloom Babunagar where he completed his hifz and basic Islamic and primary studies.
 After reading the entire Quran off by heart to Azharul Islam Dharmapuri, Babunagari proceeded to study at the Al-Jamiatul Ahlia Darul Ulum Moinul Islam in Hathazari in 1966.
-In 1976, he completed his Masters in Hadith studies at the madrasa where he was also first place in the examinations.
+In 1976, he completed his master's in Hadith studies at the madrasa where he was also first place in the examinations.

 Babunagari was then admitted to the Jamia Uloom-ul-Islamia in Karachi, Pakistan.
 He studied advanced Hadith studies for four years under Yusuf Banuri.
 His thesis was titled Sīrah al-Imām ad-Dārimī wa at-Tarīkh bi-Shaykhihī (Biography of Imam Darimi and the history of his teachers) in 1978.

 Career

 Returning to Bangladesh in 1978, he began teaching at Al-Jamiatul Islamiah Azizul Uloom Babunagar and moved a few year later to Al-Jamiatul Ahlia Darul Ulum Moinul Islam in Hathazari.
 When Hefazat-e-Islam Bangladesh was formed in 2010, he became its secretary general.

-He was briefly imprisoned in the aftermath of the 2013 Shapla Square protests.
+He was briefly imprisoned without any criminal evidence against him in the aftermath of the 2013 Shapla Square protests.

 On 15 November 2020, Babunagari was elected the new Amir of Hefajat-e-Islam Bangladesh, replacing the group's founder, Shah Ahmad Shafi, who had died two month earlier.

+Controversy

+On 11 April 2021, during a press conference, Babunagari claimed that COVID-19 would not spread in madrasas and demanded that these institutions be allowed to remain open during the lockdown.
+Despite this public stance, Babunagari and several other Hefazat leaders later received their doses of the COVID-19 vaccine.
+According to a media statement from Hefazat, Babunagari received his vaccine on 8 August 2021, with the intention of easing vaccine concerns among Islamic scholars in the country.